SollyBunny/ddnet/README.md

 Adding your own stats columns and rank/top commands can be done in a few lines of code without writing any SQL.

 There also is a command line tool that will generate the boilerplate code of a new controller for you.
-To create a new gametype called zombie ball run the following command (needs git submodules):
+To create a new gametype called zombie ball run the following command (needs git submodules and only works on linux/macOS):

 ```
 ./scripts/cli zombie_ball:base_pvp